Geothermal Heating & Cooling Guide 2026: Costs, Efficiency & Payback

 Payback Period Analysis

-The payback period depends primarily on what heating fuel you are replacing and your local electricity rates.
-Here is a realistic payback analysis for a $30,000 horizontal loop system after the 30% ITC ($21,000 net cost).
+The payback period depends primarily on what heating fuel you are replacing, your local electricity rates, loop cost, and whether state or utility incentives apply.
+Here is a realistic payback analysis for a $30,000 horizontal loop system before any local rebate.

 | Replacing | Annual Savings | Payback Period | 25-Year Net Savings |